wilsonmar/wilsonmar.github.io/_posts/2018-08-04-salesforce-apps.md

 When a customization is too complex or specialized to implement in the declarative interface alone, Salesforce  provides programmatic tools for app development:

-   * Apex, Salesforce’s cloud-based programming language, which is syntactically similar to Java or C#.
-Apex works with the objects and user actions that are the backbone of apps.
+   * Apex, Salesforce’s cloud-based programming language, is syntactically similar to Java or C#.
+But Apex makes it easy to work with domain objects (such as Leads, Opportunities, Accounts, Contacts, etc.).

-   * Visualforce, a tag-based markup language similar to HTML, for building UI pages and components.
+   * Visualforce, a tag-based markup language similar to HTML, is used to build UI pages and components.
 Like Apex, it works with objects and user actions.
 It also works with third-party libraries like jQuery and AngularJS.

    * Lightning Components, a JavaScript framework for building reusable components that can render UI, handle client-side events, and communicate with the Salesforce server.
 These can be sold on the AppExchange!